mattkczhang/quickstatandeda/README.md

 A visuals folder is created automatically to save all the visuals used in the html output file.

-## GitHub Repository

-The source code can be accessed in the [GitHub repository](https://github.com/mattkczhang/quickstatandeda/tree/main).

 ## Contributing

-If you find a bug 🐛 or want to make some major or minor changes, please open an issue in the [GitHub repository](https://github.com/mattkczhang/quickstatandeda/tree/main) to discuss.
+If you find a bug 🐛 or want to make some major or minor changes, please open an issue in the GitHub repository to discuss.
 Please feel free to fork the project, make any changes, and submit and pull request if you want to make some major changes.

 ## License